Charles Bridge

 The Statues of Charles Bridge

-Along the Charles Bridge in Prague you'll find 30 statues on both sides of the bridge, many of which are copies as the originals are in the National Museum in Prague and in Vyšehrad and were built at the beginning of the 18th century.
+Along the Charles Bridge in Prague, you'll find 30 statues on both sides of the bridge, many of which are copies as the originals are in the National Museum in Prague and in Vyšehrad and were built at the beginning of the 18th century.

 The first statue added in 1683 was of the saint of Bohemia, John of Nepomuk.
-Jan Nepomucký, in Czech, was thrown into the river in 1393 by orders of the King Wenceslas IV and was canonized in 1729.
+Jan Nepomucký, in Czech, was thrown into the river in 1393 by orders of King Wenceslas IV and was canonized in 1729.

-Make a wish
+Make a Wish

 The statue of Saint John of Nepomuk is placed in the exact spot where, according to sources, he was thrown into the river Vltava.
 It is believed that those who place their left hand at the base of the statue (the exact place where he was thrown off) and make a wish, will have it granted.